Orange-OpenSource/conllueditor/README.md

 # Transliteration

-The MISC columns provides a key `Translit=` for a transliteration of the word form into tha roman alphabet (including diacritics).
+The MISC columns provides a key `Translit=` for a transliteration of the word form into the Latin alphabet (including diacritics).
 The python script [bin/transliterate.py](bin/transliterate.py) will read any CoNLL-U file and add a `Tranlist=<value>` field to the MISC column if not already present.
 The transliteration rules are specified in [bin/translit.json](bin/translit.json).

 usage: